Print PDF

 Wherever Government dollars are spent – whether for national defense, healthcare, acquisition of goods and services, small and disadvantaged businesses, transportation and infrastructure improvements, housing subsidies, grants or aid in emergencies – scrutiny follows.
 The False Claims Act, 31 U.S.C. §3729 et. seq., has become the primary weapon in the federal government’s arsenal to combat fraud, waste, and abuse.

 Sheppard Mullin’s attorneys are among the nation’s leading specialists with respect to the False Claims Act and related qui tam whistleblower actions.
 The difference between a simple billing error, a civil False Claims Act prosecution and criminal indictment often depends upon counsel’s advocacy.
-Our attorneys have handled over 100 False Claims cases across the nation, through early investigation and resolution to complete defense verdicts at trial.
+Our attorneys have handled hundreds of False Claims cases across the nation, through early investigation and resolution to complete defense verdicts at trial.
 Our team offers strong credibility because, while all reasonable efforts are made to resolve these matters as early in the process as possible, the qui tam bar and the Department of Justice (“DOJ”) understand that the firm has substantial trial experience, including the successful defense of False Claims Act actions in federal district court where the DOJ prosecuted the cases.

 We know how to work with clients to effectively strategize and implement False Claims Act settlement negotiations that involve statutory penalties, damages multipliers and attorney’s fees.
 The penalties for violating the federal False Claims Act are steep and currently can reach more than $23,000 per claim.
 False Claims Act cases routinely settle for tens or even hundreds of millions of dollars.
 Those that violate the False Claims Act can also be at risk of federal agency suspension, debarment or program exclusion.
 Our attorneys are well versed in resolving complex False Claims Act matters.